sshtools/icon-generator-swt/README.md

 # icon-generator-swt
-An add-on for icon-generator library for generating icons in Java and SWT.
+An add-on for the [icon-generator](https://github.com/sshtools/icon-generator) library for generating icons in Java and SWT.

 This is made available as an add-on due to there being no reliable Maven artifacts in Maven Central, so we used 3rd party SWT libraries and make this add-on available